leafo/scssphp/site/docs/index.md

 internally.

 For example, the value `10px` in PHP would be `array("number", 1, "px")`.
-There is a large variety of types, it's best to a debugging function like `print_r` to examine the possible inputs.
+There is a large variety of types.
+Experiment with a debugging function like `print_r` to examine the possible inputs.

 The return value of the custom function can either be a SCSS type or a basic